thomasvjoseph/terraform_azure/README.md

 # Terraform Azure Infrastructure

-This repository contains Terraform code to build AWS infrastructure for three environments: Development (Dev), Quality Assurance (QA), and Production (Prod).
+This repository contains Terraform code to build Azure infrastructure for three environments: Development (Dev), Quality Assurance (QA), and Production (Prod).
 The directory structure is organized as follows:

 ```
 terraform-azure-infrastructure/